yeongjoonJu/Ret_XKnow/README.md

 or

-After modifying the shell file, execute the following command:
+After modifying the shell file `scripts/pretrain_xknow_inbatch.sh` to your path, execute the following command:

 ~~~bash
 bash scripts/pretrain_xknow_inbatch.sh
 ~~~

-This shell file evaluates zero-shot performance after learning.
+This shell file evaluates zero-shot performance after training.
 If indexing has already been done, comment out the execution of run_indexer.

+**Fine-tuning Ret-XKnow on the downstream task**